Skip to content

 Less is more

 The dictionary works best with a small, targeted list of words.
-Adding too many entries (especially hundreds of similar-sounding words) degrades transcription quality.
+Every entry is a candidate the decoder considers, so hundreds of entries increase the risk of false positives.

 Do: